The Industrial Equipment Manufacturing basics

 The most far-reaching form of customer pulled manufacturing is engineer to order.
 In that manufacturing scenario the push/pull point reaches all the way to the design of the product.
 Customer demand however is subject to fluctuation which could make the company vulnerable to under -, or over, utilization of production capacities.
 To achieve more stability companies will attempt to move the push/pull point back by standardizing the product in, for example, building blocks that can be manufactured in small series.
 In that way the company changes from engineer to order to make to order or assemble to order.

-What remains important in these, to order styles of manufacturing, is the pull from the customer.
-In other words, the needs of the customer are considered.
 On the other end of this spectrum is project-based manufacturing where the product is leading.
 Initially a product might have been developed based on market trends and opinion, very much like an engineer to order project.
 When that product has been pushed successfully into the market, actual manufacturing starts in a project-oriented environment to create maximum efficiency.
 In this manufacturing scenario the push/pull point is moved all the way to the completed product.

-In all these scenarios it is important to have a software system that has the flexibility to move along with the push/pull point as companies, markets and products develop.
 IEM supports all these scenarios from Engineer to Order to Project Based Manufacturing.
 IEM has been developed as an extension of Microsoft Dynamics 365 Business Central (previously known as Navision and Dynamics NAV) holding 20 years of experience in supporting this style of manufacturing.

 As the experience of IEM customers shows, the product has been effective in helping companies become more competitive organizations that can turn quickly to meet changing customer needs and innovate in a collaborative manner while supporting the complete Value Chain for this style of manufacturing.